dimdasci/rolling-forecast/README.md

 The Jupyter notebook `notebook/rolling-forecast.ipynb` provides an explanation of the assumptions and decisions made in the project.
 It includes data analysis and transformation, model selection and evaluation.

-All visualization and data transformation functions, as well as model evaluation, are implemented as a local Python package, available both in project notebooks and in CLI commands.
+All visualization and data transformation functions, as well as model evaluation, are implemented as a local Python package (`src/`), available both in project notebooks and in CLI commands.

-The Inference CLI command can be run at any time of the year and provides a forecast for the next 6 months, taking into account the actual income for the previous two months and the name of the hotel for the forecast.
+The Inference CLI command (`src/cli/forecast.py`) can be run at any time of the year and provides a forecast for the next 6 months, taking into account the actual income for the previous two months and the name of the hotel for the forecast.

 ## Usage